Responsible Business & Corporate Governance

 Corporate Responsibility Practices

-Our Board actively oversees current and emerging corporate social responsibility and governance matters that are relevant to our business, operations, or that are otherwise pertinent to us and our shareholders, Teammates, customers and parties with whom we do business.
-The Nominating and Corporate Governance Committee of our Board is the primary committee responsible for monitoring, evaluating and overseeing the implementation of our strategy on environmental, social and governance ("ESG") matters.
-The Nominating and Corporate Governance Committee oversees the activities of our management-level ESG Steering Committee, comprised of senior leaders from our major business functions, including our CEO, CFO, General Counsel, Chief Human Resources Officer, Chief Risk Officer and CRA Officer.
-The ESG Steering Committee is actively engaged in managing our approach and governance.
-This committee convened four times in 2024, and regularly reports on our activities and emerging opportunities and risks to the Nominating and Corporate Governance Committee, or full Board, as appropriate.
+Our Board actively oversees current and emerging corporate social responsibility matters, including environmental, social, and governance (“ESG”) matters that are relevant to our business, operations, or that are otherwise pertinent to us and our shareholders, teammates, customers, communities and parties with whom we do business.
+The Nominating and Corporate Governance Committee of our Board is the primary committee responsible for monitoring, evaluating and overseeing the implementation of our corporate responsibility strategy.
+Our executive leadership, including Chief Executive Officer, Chief Financial Officer, General Counsel and Chief Human Resources Officer, establishes our corporate responsibility strategy.
+Our management level Corporate Responsibility Committee manages our corporate responsibility activities and makes recommendations to executive leadership on initiatives that support our corporate responsibility strategy.
+The Corporate Responsibility Committee also reports to the Nominating and Corporate Governance Committee, or the full Board, as appropriate, on developments in corporate responsibility and ESG, and on goals, strategies, opportunities, and risks with respect to our corporate responsibility activities.
+The Corporate Responsibility Committee convened four times in 2025.

 Committed to Responsible Marketing